-- 25 students from McPherson County are studying at KU Medical Center.
+- 21 students from McPherson County are currently studying at KU Medical Center.

 - 9 McPherson County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

 - McPherson County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Directors.
 The medical education directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

 - 58 KU Medical Center graduates live and/or practice in McPherson County.